Dino Ki Dulhaniya: Production

 In August 2017, director Mehreen Jabbar revealed to Gulf News that her new project is a tele-film for 7th Sky Entertainment written by the notable humorist Muhammad Younas Butt who is known for Hum Sab Ajeeb Se Hain and political satire show Hum Sab Umeed Se Hain, This tele-film marks the second appearance of the trio of Feroze Khan, Sana Javed and Ali Ansari from the super hit show Khaani.
-The first promo of the film was released on 7 June 2018 on Geo Entertainment's official You Tube page and the film was released on 16 June 2018.
+The first promo of the film was released on 7 June 2018 on Geo Entertainment's official YouTube page and the film was released on 16 June 2018.

 Home media and digital release

 The telefilm was released on YouTube by Geo Entertainment YouTube channel in June 2018 while in late 2019 it was made available on Amazone Prime Video.

 Soundtrack

 The original soundtrack of "Dino Ki Dulhaniya" is composed by Saad Sultan and sung by Mustahsan Khan.